97Sichan/97Sichan/README.md

 My major is Data Science at University of Wisconsin - Madison.

-If you want to contact me, please send me an email or message!
+If you want to contact me, please send me an email or message!       <p>       </p>